martinberlin/udpx-app/README.md

 **udpx is a technology to transport data over WiFi to microcontrollers**

+### What it can be used for

+1. Send a picture over WiFi to a LED controller with [ESP32 udpx firmware](https://github.com/martinberlin/udpx) or [Remora](https://github.com/martinberlin/Remora)
+2. Send over the air Video frames.

+Note that Remora supports only plain Pixels without any compression. udpx supports zlib and brotli as compression algorithms.

 ## Android App latest builds

 If you want to test this fast using Android, just download and install the udpx app from Play store: